Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

 Observationally, blue HB stars are difficult to study for two main reasons: the paucity in the solar neighbourhood \citep{Jimenez1998} and the characteristics of their spectra.
 Most blue HB stars are expected to have spectra than resemble those of main-sequence A-type and late B-type stars \citep{Xue2008}.
 The main differences are their stronger Balmer jump, lack of metal spectral lines (indication of low-metallicity), and stronger and deeper Balmer lines \citep{Smith2010}, which can complicate the estimation of quantities such as stellar age and metallicity \citep{Lee2002}.
 These features make blue HB stars similar in broad-band colours to A- and B-type stars, only distinguishable with sufficient spectral resolution and signal-to-noise.

-\textsc{FSPS} includes the modelling of blue HB stars, however their contribution to the galaxy SED is turned off in \textsc{Prospector-}$\beta$.
+The \textsc{FSPS} code includes the modelling of blue HB stars, however their contribution to the galaxy SED is turned off in \textsc{Prospector-}$\beta$.
 The blue HB stars contribution is added for stellar populations older than $5 \ \mathrm{Gyr}$ and is parametrised by a free parameter $f_{\mathrm{BHB}}$ that specifies the fraction of HB stars that are in this blue component.
-Following the prescription in \cite{Conroy2009}, we draw this parameter for each galaxy from a uniform distribution in the range $0 < f_{\mathrm{BHB}} < 0.5$, which we label as `Variable $f_{\mathrm{BHB}}$'.
-The addition of blue HB stars is expected to have a relatively stronger effect in the blue rest-frame colours rather than in the redder ones, not significantly altering the evolution of colors at late times, but rather giving rise to a constant blueward offset.
+Following the prescription in \cite{Conroy2009}, we drew this parameter for each galaxy from a uniform distribution in the range $0 < f_{\mathrm{BHB}} < 0.5$, which we labelled as `Variable $f_{\mathrm{BHB}}$'.
+The addition of blue HB stars is expected to have a relatively stronger effect in the blue rest-frame colours rather than in the redder ones, not significantly altering the evolution of colours at late times, but rather giving rise to a constant blueward offset.